ethereum/go-ethereum/.github/pull_request_template.md

 - [ ] Hotfix (change that solves an urgent issue, and requires immediate attention)
 - [ ] New feature (non-breaking change that adds functionality)
 - [ ] Breaking change (change that is not backwards-compatible and/or changes current functionality)
+- [ ] Changes only for a subset of nodes

 # Breaking changes

 Please complete this section if any breaking changes have been made, otherwise delete it

+# Nodes audience

+In case this PR includes changes that must be applied only to a subset of nodes, please specify how you handled it (e.g. by adding a flag with a default value...)

 # Checklist